dynamsoft-docs/capture-vision-docs-server/programming/dotnet/release-notes/dlr.md

 # Release Notes - DynamsoftLabelRecognizer Module

+## 3.2.31 (06/12/2024)

+- Fixed a bug where calling the method `GetSimplifiedSettings` would throw a `System.IO.FileNotFoundException` with the message "Could not load file or assembly ...".

 ## 3.2.30 (05/30/2024)

 The first version of `DynamsoftLabelRecognizer` module .NET edition that integrates with [Dynamsoft Capture Vision Architecture]({{ site.dcv_architecture }}){:target="_blank"}.